openreplay/documentation/content/tutorials/custom-heuristics.md

         ...
 }
 ```
 The heuristic is now available and the messages are sent as a Custom Event.
+To recompile the code follow the steps in *build and deploy* section from [**deploy from source**](https://docs.openreplay.com/deployment/deploy-source) page.

-n this simple process we have created a new detector.
+In this simple process we have created a new detector.
 Of course, your algorithm can be more sophisticated and include a combination of different type of events.